 Frequently Asked Questions

-A vacant building, constructed with state tourism incentives, on Pueblo’s downtown riverwalk has been identified by city leaders to house the museum.
+Our museum location will be at 310 Central Main Street Pueblo, CO, United States, Colorado 81003 next to the Pueblo Convention Center and Historic Arkansas Riverwalk.
 This 18,000+ sq ft space will include exhibits, a gift shop and outdoor Cafe Leonardo.
 Future expansion will include the restored Centennial planetarium.

 The Sangre de Cristo Arts Center displayed an exhibit of Leonardo da Vinci’s models.
 After the exhibit ended, we kept the models in Pueblo and loaned them out to exhibits nationwide.
 The increasing interest in these exhibits and the support from Pueblo made it the perfect spot to open the first Leonardo da Vinci Museum in North America.
 Plus, the area’s connection to steelmaking and manufacturing makes it an ideal place to celebrate Leonardo da Vinci’s genius and inspire future generations to explore STEAM fields.

 1. Donations are always welcome to help support the museum opening and programming.
-Alternatively, you can send a check to 121 W. City Center Drive, Ste 240, Pueblo, CO 81003.
+Alternatively, you can send a check to 310 Central Main Street, Pueblo, CO 81003.
 All donations are tax deductible.

 Yes.
 Our board and team are made up of local business owners, artists, current museum board members, educators, STEM professionals, and consultants who are active in local marketing and have experience with other museums in Pueblo.
 The organization is a local nonprofit and the Artisans of Florence have established a Colorado based company.